SophistSolutions/Stroika/Documentation/Thread-Safety.md

 		What you create and copy around within one thread and destroy is perfectly safe, but allowing one of these objects to be copied can lead to bugs.

-		These will generally be protoected internally with Debug::AssertExternallySynchonized so that any mis-use will generally be detected in debug builds.
+		These will generally be protoected internally with Debug::AssertExternallySynchonized on their internal 'shared reps' so that any mis-use will generally be detected in debug builds.
 	</div>